virtualstaticvoid/heroku-buildpack-r-build/README.md

 # Building the R binaries for the [heroku-buildpack-r][1] buildpack

-*NOTE: This branch is DEPRECATED.
-Please use the [chroot](https://github.com/virtualstaticvoid/heroku-buildpack-r-build/tree/chroot) branch.*
+*NOTE: This repository is NO LONGER SUPPORTED.
+Please use [heroku-buildpack-r-build2](https://github.com/virtualstaticvoid/heroku-buildpack-r-build2) instead.*

 The binaries for the build pack can be built using an Heroku application.